U.S. Supplement/Issue 111/Text

 The National Spiritual Assembly, as announced at the National Convention, has now provided a new area of action to which the individual can gear his time and talents in service to the Faith on the homefront.

-ENLIST IN THE Bahá’í VICTORY CORPS!
+ENLIST IN THE BAHÁ’Í VICTORY CORPS!
 This is the challenge.

 Volunteers are now needed for goals in nine states: Arkansas, Georgia, Kentucky, Rhode Island, South Dakota, Utah, Vermont, West Virginia and Wyoming.
-Dedicated families, mature students who can handle their school work and assist in Bahá’í Community life and teaching, returning servicemen seeking an area of Bahá’í service, successful fireside teachers, those seeking to disperse from functioning communities, spiritually mature Bahá’ís possessing either independent income or the skills or profession which will make them self-supporting in a new 1ocality—these are urged to prayerfully consider enlisting in the Bahá’í Victory Corps for a minimum of two years of service on the homefront.
+Dedicated families, mature students who can handle their school work and assist in Bahá’í Community life and teaching, returning servicemen seeking an area of Bahá’í service, successful fireside teachers, those seeking to disperse from functioning communities, spiritually mature Bahá’ís possessing either independent income or the skills or profession which will make them self-supporting in a new locality — these are urged to prayerfully consider enlisting in the Bahá’í Victory Corps for a minimum of two years of service on the homefront.
 Applicants will be assigned to corps of from two to five persons, and orientation for their new place of service will be arranged through the State Goals Committees.
-Each corps will go to a goal area on the homefront, where they will take up residence, secure employment, establish rapport with the resident
+Each corps will go to a goal area on the homefront, where they will take up residence, secure employment, establish rapport with the resident Bahá’ís and the State Goals Committee, and help create the spiritual fire of attraction that will ignite the homefront.

 Not all who apply can be used in the Victory Corps because their skills may not match employment opportunities in goal areas.
 However, those not qualifying for the Victory Corps will be considered for assignments in other areas where help is needed.